mikadosoftware/devmanual/docs/chapters/landscape-strategy.rst

 So it's the two kinds of why - why this move instead of all the other moves possible.
 That means you need an understanding of all the possible moves and their future implications - why means a map.

+Swardley evolution as a Wodehouse approach to building viable software - it cannot be perfect out the gate and this gives is a value based evolution for the service (soa microservice api approach)